swacksoc/discord-bots-session/README.md

 Try sending $hello in `#sandbox`!

 ### Important Mechanisms
 The basic example had a simple response to a simple message.
 This is nice, but we'd like to make it do something more useful.
-The following sections go over some of the important mechanisms in the Pycord API.
+The following sections go over some of the important mechanisms in the Disnake API.

 #### Safety
 The bot's `on_message` function activates on _every_ message, including those from other bots and itself.
 It's best to design precautions of this into the start of the function.